openvinotoolkit/openvino/docs/notebooks/220-cross-lingual-books-alignment-with-output.rst

 .. parsed-literal::

-    ﻿The Project Gutenberg eBook of Anna Karenina
+    The Project Gutenberg eBook of Anna Karenina

     This ebook is for the use of anyone anywhere in the United States and most other parts of the world at no cost and with almost no restrictions